FPGA-Research-Manchester/FABulous/docs/source/Usage.rst

     pip3 install -r requirements.txt

-This will also require to install `Tkinter` for the TCL facilities.
+This will also require installing `Tkinter` for the TCL facilities.
 To install `Tkinter` on Ubuntu, run:

 .. code-block:: console

     sudo apt-get install python3-tk

-The following packages need to be installed for the CAD toolchain
+The following packages need to be installed for the CAD toolchain:

 :`Yosys <https://github.com/YosysHQ/yosys>`_:
  version > 0.26+0